supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 #### Task 1 - Add a new user

-1. Sign in to the [https://portal.azure.com](https://portal.azure.com) as a Global administrator

-2. Search for and then select **Microsoft Entra ID**.
+2. In the Azure portal,search for and  select **Microsoft Entra ID**.

 3. In the left navigation menu, under **Manage**, select **Users**, then select **+ New User** and **Create new user**.